 Depending upon a person’s particular position with the Company, some of the provisions of this Code will not be applicable to every person.
 Directors, officers and employees should be aware that other Company codes of conduct or ethics, as well as applicable laws, rules and regulations, might govern their actions in addition to this Code of Conduct (this “Code”).

 All directors, officers and employees shall familiarize themselves with this Code and shall direct any questions regarding the Code to one of their supervisors.
-Upon your receipt of this Code, and also from time to time as we deem to be necessary, we may require you to sign an acknowledgement confirming that you have read and understand the Code and agree to comply with its provisions.
+All new employees are given a copy of the Code and sign a confirmation that it was received as part of their orientation.
 We reserve the right to monitor your continuing compliance with the provisions of this Code and to investigate any suspected violations.

 II.
 Ethical Conduct

 In fulfilling their duties to the Company, all directors, officers and employees shall, to the best of their ability:

 - conduct themselves honestly and ethically, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships;

 - provide for full, fair, accurate, timely and understandable disclosure in communications to the public and reports and documents that are filed with the Securities and Exchange Commission;